ZkHaider/Figure/README.md

 let view: UIView = myNestedView.render()
 ```

-The above will create a root view with 1 subviews which itself should have 3 subviews.
+The above will create a root view with 1 subview which itself should have 3 subviews.

 ## Contributions